OphidiaBigData/ophidia-io-server/README.md

 If you want to use the program system-wide, remember to add its installation directory to your PATH.

-Additional details on installation and configuration are available in the [documentation](http://ophidia.cmcc.it/documentation/admin/install/components/install_ioserver.html)

 ### How to Launch

 ```